 Wounds that advance to the stages where eschar covers them can be very serious.
 For example, the broken skin on the wound allows bacteria to enter the body, which can lead to sepsis (body-wide inflammation) or cellulitis (a skin infection).
 Both conditions can be life-threatening.
 Your bones and joints also can become infected as a result of the wound.

 Your physician will diagnose eschar by viewing the wound and examining the skin around it.
-A wound care specialist will often measure the length and width of the wound to determine if it is getting larger or smaller.
+A wound care specialist will often measure the length and width of the wound to determine if it’s getting larger or smaller.

-Your physician also will test your pulse below the area where eschar appears to ensure the wound is not affecting blood flow to your nearby skin.
+Your doctor also will test your pulse below the area where eschar appears to ensure the wound is not affecting blood flow to your nearby skin.

 Prevention is vital to keeping eschar from occurring.
 Wounds are significantly easier to prevent than treat.

 Keeping skin clean and dry is vital to preventing wounds.
-If you cannot control your urine or stool, prompt cleaning is necessary to keep skin breakdown from occurring.
+If you can’t control your urine or stool, prompt cleaning is necessary to keep skin breakdown from occurring.